Erotemic/ubelt/README.rst

 ..       <img src="https://i.imgur.com/AcWVroL.png" height="100px">

 Ubelt is a small library of robust, tested, documented, and simple functions that extend the Python standard library.
-You've probably written and re-written some of the functions in ubelt before (or wrote out the logic inline).
-Next time, try ``pip install ubelt`` instead.
-Everything is on the top level, so `dir(ubelt)` exposes its entire API.
+It has a flat API that all behaves similarly on Windows, Mac, and Linux (up to some small unavoidable differences).
+Almost every function in ``ubelt`` was written with a doctest.
+This provides helpful documentation and example usage as well as helping achieve 100% test coverage (sans Python2, Windows, stuff that could not be tested automatically, etc).

 * Goal: provide simple functions that acomplish common tasks not yet addressed by the python standard library.